 Based on transaction prices, the fund's return was -7.34%.
 BYD reported Q1 results with net income up 4x vs last year.
 The company benefits from a strong line-up of cars across the price spectrum, which positions it well for further growth.
 The strong growth in Q1 in China came despite the expiry of the EV purchase subsidy.
 ABB beat Q1 earnings across the segments and showed good growth, with a book to bill of more than 1 leading to increased guidance.
 As supply chains ease, margin improvements and backlog conversion set the company up well for growth in 2023.
 The market is looking for the CMD at the end of the year for potentially higher targets.
 STMicroelectronics was weaker after Q1 numbers, as automotive and industrial business trends stay strong.
 Margins were strong, but may soften in the second half on plant conversion.
 Valuation remains very attractive.

 Pieter Busscher CFA

 The underlying fundamentals (as reflected by the core themes addressed by the strategy) are very robust.
-The current tight components supply situation is causing some production disruptions, some of which may persist beyond the end of the second half, but in the meantime support semiconductor companies.
+The tight components supply situation is slowly improving.
+However, some of it may persist for longer, but in the meantime support semiconductor companies.
 Technology companies with strong and sustainable moats remain the focus of the strategy's investments.
 These companies focus on the development of high-voltage electric, low-voltage electronic and software-managed solutions that enable electrification, connectivity and autonomous driving.
 Other key enabling technologies include battery management systems, power inverters, 3D sensing, big data communication and artificial intelligence (AI).
 The strategy will also continue to seek exposure to the EV market as well as to companies helping to develop EV infrastructure worldwide.